-In 2015, the consumer and professional tissue (Kleenex and Scott) segments accounted for 49.6% of Kimberly-Clark's total revenues, with the personal care (baby care, feminine care and adult incontinence products) segment accounting for the balance.
+In 2016, the consumer and professional tissue (Kleenex and Scott) segments accounted for 50% of Kimberly-Clark's total revenues, with the personal care (baby care, feminine care and adult incontinence products) segment accounting for the balance.
 However, EBITDA margins of the personal care division was higher than that of the consumer and professional tissue segments.
-EBITDA margin of the personal care segment was 15.5%, higher than the 14% EBITDA margin of the consumer and professional tissue segments.
+EBITDA margin of the personal care segment were 24.5% as compared to 23.5% for consumer and professional tissue segment.

 New product launches and increased spending on marketing

 Kimberly-Clark plans to launch new products gradually to create different product segments under the same brand.
 According to company management, the firm's strategic marketing spending is expected to increase faster than sales, primarily supporting product innovations, targeted growth initiatives and overall brand equity.
 Research and development and selling expenses are also expected to rise faster than sales to support growth initiatives and to further improve capabilities.

 Strong international growth riding on increasing consumer demand in emerging markets of Asia Pacific & Latin America

 As household disposable incomes have increased, led by higher economic growth in emerging economies, there has been a rapid increase in demand for consumer goods such as baby diapers and female hygiene care.
 Trefis expects this increasing consumer demand in the relatively unsaturated Asian and Latin American markets, combined with the strong market position of Kimberly-Clark's current brands, will be an important growth driver for the company.